-According to the firm's lawsuit, Tesla has been marketing and selling its Enhanced Autopilot and Full-Self Driving features for a combined $8,000 premium since October 2016.
-Tesla states that it equips its newest Model S and Model X vehicles with eight surround cameras providing 360 degrees of visibility, 12 ultrasonic sensors allowing improved object detection at nearly twice the distance of the previous AP1, a radar able to see through weather conditions, all to enable its Enhanced Autopilot and Full Self-Driving capabilities.
-But Tesla was late in delivering Enhanced Autopilot features, and owners complain that the Enhanced Autopilot suite is still not complete and that some of its components are unsafe.
-Also, Tesla still has not delivered its Full-Self Driving features, and it is unclear when or if it can provide the FSD capabilities it promised for its HW2 vehicles.
+Starting in October 2016, Tesla had been marketing and selling its Enhanced Autopilot and Full-Self Driving features for a combined $8,000 premium.
+The electric car company stated that it equipped its newest Model S and Model X vehicles at the time with the following features: eight surround cameras to provide 360 degrees of visibility, 12 ultrasonic sensors for improved object detection at nearly twice the distance of the previous AP1, and a radar able to see through weather conditions, all to enable its Enhanced Autopilot and Full Self-Driving capabilities.

 CASE TIMELINE